Gaumukh Tapovan Trek:

 Access to trek base Gangotri (250 Km from Dehradun):

 Depending upon the number of trekkers we may arrange a car pickup from Dehradun to Gangotri and back.
 This will get equally divided amongst the trekkers opting.
 You pay directly to the driver.
-At present a Tata Sumo/Bolero type vehicles charge ₹ 8000 for drop from Dehradun to Gangotri.
-This can accommodate 5-8 persons.
+At present a Tata Sumo/Bolero type vehicles charge approx ₹ 10,000 for drop from Dehradun to Gangotri, one way.
+This can accommodate up to 7/8 persons.

 Alternatively if you wish to reach Gangotri on your own by public transportation then: